StefanVermeent/WMC/0_pilot_study/preregistration.md

 covered by black squares.
 The math equations are presented below the letters.
 In the standard version, the letters and covering boxes disappear whenever the math equation is shown.
-In the present-oriented version, the boxes and most recently uncovered letter remain on the screen when the math equation is shown.
-See [The Github Repository](https://github.com/StefanVermeent/WMC/tree/main/0_pilot_study/materials) for task materials and [here](https://wmc-tasks.netlify.app) for a working version of the task.
+In the present-oriented version, the boxes remain on the screen when the math equation is shown.
+See [The Github
+Repository](https://github.com/StefanVermeent/WMC/tree/main/0_pilot_study/materials)
+for task materials and [here](https://wmc-tasks.netlify.app) for a working version of the task.